repmyblock/.github/profile/README.md

 ## Hi there 👋
 This project is broken up in various reposatories.

-**DevSetup**: Contain all the scripts to run the RepMyBlock system on your home machine.
+**DevSetup**: Contains all the scripts to run the RepMyBlock system on your home machine.
 This is were the project starts.
 This is the place where to start download.

 A good place to start getting acquainted with the code is fixing the bugs listed here: https://trac.repmyblock.org/report/1